Mahmudullah

-Mohammad Mahmudullah (মোহাম্মদ মাহমুদউল্লাহ রিয়াদ; born 4 February 1986), also known as Riyad, is a former Bangladeshi international cricketer who captained the national side.
+Mohammad Mahmudullah (মোহাম্মদ মাহমুদউল্লাহ রিয়াদ; born 4 February 1986), also known as Riyad, is a former Bangladeshi international cricketer who captained the national team.
 He plays for Dhaka Division and has represented the national team in all formats.
 An all-rounder, he is a lower or middle-order batter as well as an off spin bowler.
 He has scored more than 10,000 runs and taken 150+ wickets in international cricket.
 He is renowned for his ability to finish a close limited-over game.
 He is the first Bangladeshi to score a World Cup hundred.
 (Note: total 4 hundreds in ICC events, including back to back hundreds against England and New Zealand in the 2015 Cricket World Cup) Mahmudullah started his career as a bowler and then converted into a batsman who could bowl off-breaks.

 Domestic and T20 career

 National Cricket League

 In the 2008-2009 Bangladeshi domestic season Mahmudullah finished as the second-highest run-scorer in the competition with 710 runs at an average of 54.61 and was subsequently recalled to the ODI squad to face Zimbabwe in three ODIs and a tri-nation series with Sri Lanka and Zimbabwe.